 Save the planet.
-Start in this one-of-a-kind program combining chemical, civil and geological engineering.
+Start in this one-of-a-kind program that combines chemical, civil and geological engineering.

 The planet's population is growing.
-So are our demands for food, energy and other resources vital to life.
+So are our demands for food, energy and other resources.
 Environmental engineers play a critical role in ensuring we can satisfy those demands sustainably.
-Graduate environmental engineering students at UND learn how to protect and clean our air, water and soil, focusing on energy- and industrial-generated sources.
+You'll learn how to protect and clean our air, water and soil, focusing on energy- and industrial-generated sources.

 - Program type:

 Learn at UND's Institute for Energy Studies (IES).
 This multidisciplinary institute is focused on training a generation of energy experts.
 Our graduates will develop energy technologies that are economically competitive, reliable, sustainable and politically and environmentally acceptable.

 Faculty have relationships with a variety of industries, municipalities, consulting firms, government agencies and research-funding organizations.
 You'll have opportunities for your own research and collaboration.

 Participate in research at the UND Energy & Environmental Research Center.
 The EERC works with state, federal and industry clients to solve energy and environmental needs.

 Study at a Carnegie Doctoral Research Institution ranked #151 by the NSF.
 Students are an integral part of UND research.